Advantages of FHA mortgages in 2025

 Closing costs

-FHA loans allow sellers to pay up to 6 percent of the loan amount to cover buyers' closing costs, says Tim Pascarella, assistant vice president with Ross Mortgage Corporation in Royal Oak, Michigan.
+FHA loans allow sellers to pay up to 6 percent of the loan amount to cover buyers' closing costs, says Tim Pascarella, president of Ross Mortgage Corporation in Troy, Michigan.
 In conventional loans, sellers can only pay up to 3 percent.

 "For a lot of homebuyers, that's a big benefit," says Pascarella.
 "A lot of buyers, especially first-time buyers, can save enough money for a down payment, but then they have nothing else.
 An FHA loan allows sellers to contribute more to closing costs."